lukso-network/LIPs/LSPs/LSP-4-DigitalCertificate.md

 This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key value stores that describe a digital asset.

 ## Abstract
-ERC725Y allow smart contracts to store key value stores (`bytes32` > `bytes`).
-These keys need to be separately standardised.

 This standard, defines a set of key value stores that are useful to create digital asset, based on an (ERC777)[https://github.com/ethereum/EIPs/blob/master/EIPS/eip-777.md].

 Additionally this standards modifies ERC777 `decimals` return value.
 It is suggested to modify ERC777 to work (LSP1-UniversalReceiver)[https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-1-UniversalReceiver.md]